HarperDB/documentation/docs/developers/rest.md

 ### `select(properties)`

-This allows you to specify which properties should be included in the responses.
+This function allows you to specify which properties should be included in the responses.
 This takes several forms:

 * `?select(property)`: This will return the values of the specified property directly in the response (will not be put in an object).
 * `?select(property1,property2)`: This returns the records as objects, but limited to the specified properties.